Getting Started with AssisT

 - Generate study questions (Socratic Tutor)

-- Describe images (requires vision model: llava for Ollama, Claude Sonnet 4.5+/GPT-4o/Gemini for Cloud)
+- Describe images (requires a vision-capable model: llava for Ollama, or a supported cloud model)

 Essential Keyboard Shortcuts